SKR301/Chopstick-ML/README.md

 # Chopstick-ML
-A study on kids game called "Chopstick"
+A study on kids game called "Chopstick" <br>
+*CONCLUSION: RANDOM REINFORCEMENT LEARNING ISN'T THE BEST OPTION FOR THIS GAME!*

 ### Studies
 - Generate data: